imagej/imagej.github.io/_pages/plugins/snt/manual.md

     - **Select visually...**: The wizard will prompt you to click on a representative region of the image which has a meaningful structure.
 Once you click there, a preview palette is generated showing increasing values of σ (from top-left to bottom-right) applied to that region of the image.
 Select the suitable scales

     - **Estimate programmatically...**: This allows automated estimation of radii across the image, which can inform the choice of scale(s).
-The only parameter required is _Dimmest intensity (approx.)_: Pixel values below this value are treated as background when computing thicknesses.
+The only parameter required is *Dimmest intensity (approx.)*: Pixel values below this value are treated as background when computing thicknesses.
 Use -1 to adopt the default cutoff value (half of the image max).
 After pressing *OK*, a color-mapped image (based off local radius) and a histogram showing the distribution of radii across the image are shown.
 The histogram can be used to validate values chosen _visually_ in the preview palette.

       NB: Analysis is performed via the *Local Thickness (complete process)* plugin ({% include bc path='Analyze|Local Thickness|Local Thickness (complete process)' %} in Fiji's menu bar).

-NB: The wizard also allows you use a backup copy of the image being traced as secondary layer.
+NB: The wizard also allows you to use a backup copy of the image being traced as secondary layer.
 This is only useful if you intend to modify the original image during a tracing session, but want to have convenient access to the initial image at a later time.

 <div align="center">